Policy FHAD - Safe Schools: Discipline of Students with Disabilities

 2. If the conduct in question was the direct result of the school’s failure to implement the IEP.

+1. If the IEP Team determines that the conduct is not a manifestation of the disability or the direct result of a failure to implement the IEP, then the student may be disciplined under the same standards as are applied to non-disabled students.
 Provided, however, that if the student is suspended for more than 10 days in a given school year, the District still must provide services to the disabled student to the extent necessary to enable the student to appropriately progress in the general curriculum and appropriately advance toward achieving the goals set out in the student’s IEP.
 The IEP Team shall determine the instructional and related services to be provided during the time of suspension.
 The student’s IEP shall include goals and objectives designed to assist in returning the student to school and preventing significant regression.

-4. If the student’s parent or guardian disagrees with the IEP Team’s manifestation determination, or regarding decisions for the student’s placement, the parents may request a due process hearing pursuant to the policies governing students with disabilities.
+2. If the student’s parent or guardian disagrees with the IEP Team’s manifestation determination, or regarding decisions for the student’s placement, the parents may request a due process hearing pursuant to the policies governing students with disabilities.

 Utah Admin.
-Rules R277-750-2 (November 6, 2020)
+Rules R277-750-2 (January 11, 2023)

 State Board of Education Special Education Rules V.E.